-Toll volumes increased 35% in 2023 compared to 2022 due to the removal of all remaining border restrictions on non-essential travel that were put in place by the governments of the U.S. and Canada on March 21, 2020 in response to the COVID-19 pandemic.
-The auto and bus categories of travel increased 52% and 38%, respectively.
-Trade and commerce was deemed essential travel by both governments and not subject to the restrictions.
-Overall, in 2023, toll revenues increased approximately 24% with an increase of 67% in auto revenues and an 8% increase in truck and bus revenues.
-Truck toll revenue accounts for 64% of the Authority's toll revenue.
-The increase in truck revenue was due to a 1% increase in volume coupled with an increase in truck toll rates effective January 1, 2023.
-The auto toll revenue increase was due to increased volumes in 2023.
-Traffic volumes increased 85% and toll revenues increased 27% from 2021 to 2022 due to the removal of virtually all of the COVID-19 border restrictions by September 2022.
+Traffic volumes increased 7% overall in 2024 compared to 2023 as auto volumes continued to rebound as travel patterns normalized after the removal of all remaining border restrictions in 2023 that were implemented in response to the COVID-19 pandemic.
+Auto traffic volume specifically increased 9%.
+Overall, in 2023, toll revenues increased approximately 3% with an increase of 11% in auto revenues while truck and bus revenues declined 1.5% and 15%, respectively.
+Truck toll revenue accounts for 61% of the Authority's toll revenue.
+The decrease in truck revenue was due to a 2.5% decrease in volume.
+The auto toll revenue increase was due to increased volumes in 2024.
+Traffic volumes increased 34% and toll revenues increased 24% from 2022 to 2023 due to the removal of all of the COVID-19 border restrictions by May 2023.

-Other revenues consist primarily of rental income, the largest portion of which is attributed to leases with duty-free businesses.
-The rent from the duty-free stores was negatively impacted by the border restrictions on non-essential travel that resulted in sharp declines in duty free sales.
-Both the U.S. and the Canadian duty-free stores are required to pay a minimum base rent; however, due to COVID-19 border restrictions, the stores have been unable to make the minimum base rent payments since April 2020.
-The Authority entered into successive rent deferral agreements with the US duty-free store which provides for the repayment of past due amounts over 5 years at a variable interest rate of prime plus .25%.
+Rental and other revenues consist primarily of rental income, the largest portion of which is attributed to leases with duty-free businesses.
+The rent from the duty-free stores was negatively impacted by the border restrictions on non-essential travel that resulted in sharp declines in duty-free sales.
+Both the U.S. and the Canadian duty-free stores are required to pay a minimum base rent; however, due to COVID-19 border restrictions, the stores had been unable to make the minimum base rent payments since April 2020.
+The Authority entered into successive rent deferral agreements with the U.S. duty-free store which provides for the repayment of past due amounts over 5 years at a variable interest rate of prime plus .25%.
 The Authority entered into a rent deferral agreement with the Canadian duty-free store which expired in July 2020.
-At December 31, 2023, the Canadian duty-free store is in default of the lease and the deferral agreement.
+At December 31, 2024, the Canadian duty-free store remains in default of the lease and the deferral agreement.
 Gross duty-free rent increased 33% from 2022 to 2023 in conjunction with increased traffic volumes as well as a court order on the Canadian duty-free operator to pay the minimum base rent as stated in the lease beginning in May 2023.
-Bad debt expense of \$248,000, \$2,068,000 and \$3,912,000 was recognized for 2023, 2022 and 2021, respectively, related to these duty-free lease agreements.
+Bad debt expense of \$248,000 and \$2,068,000 was recognized for 2023, and 2022, respectively, related to these duty-free lease agreements.

-Operating expenses increased \$2,575,000 or 13.7% from 2022 to 2023.
+Operating expenses increased \$966,000 or 4.5% from 2023 to 2024.
 The increase is primarily due to pension and OPEB expense.
 Fluctuations in pension and OPEB are primarily the result of changes in assumptions and plan experience used in the actuarial calculations.
-As a result, the Authority recognized expense of \$359,000 and income of \$2,436,000 and \$3,263,000, respectively, related to its pension and OPEB plans for the years ended 2023, 2022 and 2021.
-In addition, operating expenses related to tolls, maintenance and administration increased \$1,462,000 which was mitigated by a decrease in bad debt expense of \$1,820,000 in 2023 compared to 2022 attributable to the duty-free rent discussed previously.
+As a result, the Authority recognized expense of \$913,000 and \$359,000 and income of \$2,436,000, respectively, related to its pension and OPEB plans for the years ended 2024, 2023, and 2022.
+In addition, operating expenses related to tolls, maintenance, and administration increased \$558,000 which was mitigated by a decrease in bad debt expense of \$248,000 in 2024 compared to 2023 attributable to the duty-free rent discussed previously.